symverse-lab/V3/docs/citizen-protocol-spec.md

 - Minimum 6-character domain-label-style rule.
 - May be registered during Citizen confirmation.
 - May be created by transaction only if no NickName exists.
+- Can be used as a direct coin-transfer destination through:
+  - `SendTransactionToNick`
+  - `SendRawTransactionToNick`
 - Change requires:

 ```text